cagan/faceit-microservices/Readme.md

 - ```docker-compose up -d```
 - You can access user-service through API gateway, and port is: 9000

+You can now access Grafana using **localhost:3000**
+- username: user
+- password: password

 **Note**: If edge service will fail after running command, please try again and it will work.

 ### For Building Maven Project: